 Now that your WordPress site is up and running it’s time to create a contact form to allow your visitors to communicate with you through your email directly and safely.

 Maybe you are contemplating displaying your email address on your contact page directly, or you are confused about which is the best choice.

 We shall look at how you can add a contact form to your WordPress (wordpress.org) site using three of the most popular plugins.

 The contact form has some benefits over the direct display of email addresses as suggested below.

 - Spam Protection – You will avoid the display of your email address on the website if you have a contact form, hence getting rid of nearly all spam emails.

 - Integration – Contact forms allow you to integrate data collected from your visitors into other automated services such as email sequences, and broadcasts.
 You can integrate contacts using your email marketing tools such as ConvertKit or Mailchimp, or CRMs platforms like Jetpack.

 - Effective communication – You can request the user to leave the exact information that you need (such as their phone number, address e.t.c.) using a contact form, which will reduce the back and forth communication.
 You can also filter the kind of communication you get from your form.
-Contact form is available all the time so your visitors can always communicate to you.
-You can use forms to inform your clients about the expected response time so as to get rid of numerous emails from the restless clients.
+The contact form is available all the time so your visitors can always communicate with you.
+You can use forms to inform your clients about the expected response time so as to get rid of numerous emails from restless clients.